Bored Ape Yacht Club: Celebrity tokens affected as NFTs crash to two-year low

 The rapid fall has obviously affected the worth of the tokens held by celebrities, including sportspersons, actors, musicians and businesspersons.

-Before the boom that followed, National Basketball Association (NBA) player Stephen Curry bought a blue-skinned BAYC ape token in August 2021 for USD 180,000 (INR 1.4 crore approx.) at the time.
+Before the boom that followed, National Basketball Association (NBA) player Stephen Curry bought a blue-skinned BAYC ape token in August 2021 for 55 ETH, or USD 180,000 at the time.

 Brazilian football icon Neymar Jr., who plays for French club Paris Saint-Germain (PSG), bought two BAYC tokens in January 2022.

-And one of the costliest ever transactions related to BAYC was in January 2022 when singer-songwriter Justin Bieber bought #3001 for around USD 1,150,000 (INR 9.4 crore approx.) at the time.
-Given the current floor price, the token’s worth is just around USD 55,000 (INR 45 lakh approx.) — or a mere 4 per cent of what Bieber paid for it.
+And one of the costliest ever transactions related to BAYC was in January 2022 when singer-songwriter Justin Bieber bought #3001 for 500 ETH, or around USD 1,150,000 at the time.
+Given the current floor price, the token’s worth is just around USD 55,000 — or a mere 4 per cent of what Bieber paid for it.

 Among the several other celebrities who hold BAYC tokens are Serena Williams, Gwyneth Paltrow, Post Malone, Paris Hilton, Eminem, Jimmy Fallon, and Steve Aoki.
 As the floor price of BAYC tanks in the midst of an overall lack of interest in NFTs, the tokens the celebrities hold are now worth far less than what they paid for it.